ymadoff/ryba/hadoop/flume.coffee.md

 flume:x:496:
 ```

-Note, the "oozie" package rely on the "zookeeper" and "hadoop-hdfs" dependencies
+Note, the "flume" package rely on the "zookeeper" and "hadoop-hdfs" dependencies
 creating the "zookeeper" and "hdfs" users and the "hadoop" and "hdfs" group.

     module.exports.push name: 'HDP Flume # Users & Groups', callback: (ctx, next) ->